-James C. Olson, an esteemed nationally known lawyer and advisor, is a Senior Partner with Joseph, Cohen & Del Vecchio and has over 40 years of experience.
+James C. Olson, an esteemed nationally known lawyer and advisor, is a Senior Partner with the California law firm Joseph, Cohen & Del Vecchio and has over 40 years of experience.

 Mr. Olson’s expertise includes significant banking and financial services industry mergers and transactional experience, federal and state regulatory matters as well as extensive skill in corporate governance, commercial and corporate debt and equity finance, syndicated credit facilities, treasury matters, derivatives and other complex financial transactions.
 He regularly advises large and emerging business clients, non-profit organizations, private equity funds, sovereign wealth funds and, more recently, various market participants in fintech and money transmitter matters, including new payment systems and lending platforms.

 Some of the numerous representative matters handled by Mr. Olson include:

 - Representing a major US bank holding company in the sale of its securities underwriting and brokerage subsidiary

 - Representing a major US bank holding company in ten separate transactions in five states covering the divestiture of $11 billion in assets and liabilities for antitrust purposes